PX4/PX4-user_guide/en/flight_modes_fw/README.md

 [Altitude mode](../flight_modes_fw/altitude.md) is the safest and easiest non-GPS manual mode.

-:::tip
+:::note
 _Altitude mode_ is similar to [Position mode](#position-mode).
-Both modes level the vehicle and maintain altitude and course when sticks are released, but position mode holds the actutal flight path steady against wind, while altitude just holds the heading.
+Both modes level the vehicle and maintain altitude and course when sticks are released, but position mode holds the actual flight path steady against wind, while altitude just holds the heading.
 :::

 The roll stick controls left/right horizontal movement and the pitch stick controls the rate of ascent/descent.